Los Angeles California

 A violent explosion in Turret 2 was the start of paranormal activity in 1987.

 MOTTO: “Our Liberties We Prize, Our Rights We Will Maintain”

-The USS Iowa B-16 Museum has been a film location for movie productions and TV shows, including NCIS: Los Angeles, American Warships, Bermuda Tentacles, and Dark Rising.
+It has been a film location for movie productions and TV shows, including NCIS: Los Angeles, American Warships, Bermuda Tentacles, and Dark Rising.

 More About The Pacific Battleship Center

 “Pacific Battleship Center is a registered 501(c) (3) non-profit organization and receives no funding from the City or County of Los Angeles, the State of California, or the federal government.
 The State of Iowa is instrumental in the preservation of the Battleship Iowa and telling its story and provided $3,000,000 to the startup operation of the Pacific Battleship Center.”